Co-Parenting For Separated & Divorced Parents

 Remember that by communicating regularly and successfully dealing with conflict you’re creating a space where your child can feel happy and loved by both of their parents.
 And that’s what’s most important.

-As an added bonus, you’ll be modelling effective communication and problem solving strategies for your kids, which will help reduce issues such as sibling conflicts and improve their overall wellbeing.
+As an added bonus, you’ll be modeling effective communication and problem solving strategies for your kids, which will help reduce issues such as sibling conflicts and improve their overall wellbeing.

 Dad and young son on the couch